More and more companies developing their own mobile apps take the extra steps to ensure mobile application data security — and for a good reason.

 Access control, or access management, is the simplest among the components of data security.
 As the name suggests, it means that you limit access to spaces where the data is stored to as few people as possible.
 Only employees that require such access to perform their duty can have the ability to obtain the data, and such employees need to be carefully selected.

 Proper authentication for your mobile app will help set up some protection against leaks and breaches on the users’ side.
-If your app deals with sensitive data — financial, health-related, or personally identifiable — the process of logging into the app needs to have safeguards in place.
+If your app deals with sensitive data — financial, health-related, or personally identifiable — the login process must be secure to protect user data.
 For example, facial recognition, fingerprint scanning, and two-step authentication via short-term codes to email.

 It’s one of the GDPR principles to store sensitive user information on servers only as long as it’s necessary to provide services.
 When the need for this information subsides, the data shall be erased.
 After all, data can’t be hacked or leaked from servers if there’s no data there.

 One of the surest ways to protect user data in your mobile app is to employ end-to-end encryption.
 This way, an accidental data leak becomes almost impossible since the data won’t make any sense without decryption keys.
 Hacking such data will also be much harder, especially if decryption keys are kept not on your servers but on user devices and are unique to each user.

 One of the ways to encrypt data is to mask it.
 Data masking is a process where characters and numbers are concealed by proxy characters.
 It’s not a perfect solution but it works against some accidental or non-malicious breaches.

 Whereas encryption, masking, and erasure are meant to protect from leaks and hacks, data resilience is protection against data loss.
 If there’s data you or your users need constantly, you must have a backup of such data.
 This way, if something were to happen to your main servers, the data can be restored from the backup.